It was clear that Feinstein says, I've been here all these years to Ted Cruz.

 Everybody's watching.

-Everybody, and that shows cutting 600,000 viewers.
+And that show's cutting 600,000 viewers.

-That is disguise, not even a million.
+That is disguised, not even a million.

 Fewer viewers than the Daily Show.

-How they go out and create this notion that something's hotter and more popular than anything in the world when it isn't.
+And this has been my point all along about media buzz, how they go out and create this notion that something's hotter and more popular than anything in the world when it isn't.

 And his point was that it's because women are making programming decisions on emotional basis.